 When we got back to the south side of Yosemite, it was very late and time to get some rest.
 We got a few hours of very haunted sleep with the considerations of what horror fire brings to habitat and wildlife.
 By the sounds of the forests in the places we had stopped, we gained some knowledge of where we might look on our second night.
 Hopefully we would do better at getting photos of the Yosemite owls then.

-Great Gray Owl – A Success
+Great Gray Owl – Our First of the Yosemite Owls

 After spending a few hours, the next day looking at habitats we decided to start our second evening back in Wawona in hopes of attracting a Great Gray Owl into view.
 Even with my best squeaks over about an hour period only one Great Gray Owl made a very short series of single note hoots.
 Since we could hear many Saw-whet Owls calling we decided to go give a try at them.